 Example postive hit

-Here example malware detects with ClamAV and malware expert signatures:
+Here example malware detects with ClamAV and malware expert PHP signatures: